wp-plugins/my-youtube-playlist/readme.txt

 1. The plugin in action.
 Showing the first clip and the playlist.

 == Changelog ==

+= 1.05 =
+* Correcting path to files due to folder structure

 = 1.04 =
 * Correcting folder structure